-You've been to the Vatican...Now, do you want to see some really special churches in Rome, hidden little secrets, hiding in plain sight?
+Do you want to see some really special churches in Rome, sweet little gems, hiding in plain sight?

-Rome has over a thousand churches.
+Rome has nearly a thousand churches.
 Most of them, even the small hidden ones, are worth a visit.
 I have not been to all of the churches in Rome, but in my years living here, I have discovered (and continue to discover) some absolute gems.

 These special churches in Rome all have fascinating and beautiful things to explore: centuries of layered history; shimmering byzantine mosaics; or secrets that are just waiting to be seen and enjoyed.

 It's hard to pick the absolute "best of" anything.
 I am leaving out a lot of really beautiful churches in Rome from this list.
 I'm also leaving out the big, famous basilicas.